tc39/proposal-bind-operator/README.md

 ## ECMAScript Function Bind Syntax ##

-This proposal introduces a new operator `::` which performs function binding.
+This proposal introduces a new operator `::` which performs function binding and method extraction.

 ### Examples ###